danieldkim/validations-js/README.md

 });
 ```

-You will get error message that one of the nodes in sequence are missing.
+You will get an error message that one of the nodes in the path is missing.

 ## License